 - Type-Bits 7:0.
 The default memory-type used to characterize physical-memory space.
-See Table 7-5 on page 188 for the type-field encodings.
+See Table 7-5 on page 189 for the type-field encodings.
 The extended type-field encodings are not supported by this register. - Fixed-Range Enable (FE)-Bit 10.
 All fixed-range MTRRs are enabled when FE is set to 1.
 Clearing FE to 0 disables all fixed-range MTRRs.
 Setting and clearing FE has no effect on the variable-range MTRRs.
 The FE bit has no effect unless the E bit is set to 1 (see below). - MTRR Enable (E)-Bit 11.
-This is the MTRR enable bit.
-All fixed-range and variable-range MTRRs are enabled when E is set to 1.
-Clearing E to 0 disables all fixed-range and variable-range MTRRs and sets the default memory-type to uncacheable (UC) regardless of the value of the Type field.
+This is the MTRR memory typing enable bit.
+The memory typing capabilities of all fixed-range and variable-range MTRRs are enabled when E is set to 1.
+Clearing E to 0 disables the memory typing capabilities of all fixed-range and variable-range MTRRs and sets the default memory-type to uncacheable (UC) regardless of the value of the Type field.
+This bit does not affect the operation of the RdMem and WrMem fields.